Dharshika9/OAuth-SampleApp/README.md

 # OAuth-SampleApp
-A sample application that demonstrates how to authorize using OAuth 2.0 to access the Gmail API and retrieve e-mail user data
+A sample application that demonstrates how to authorize using OAuth 2.0 to access the Gmail API and retrieve e-mail user data.

 ## Prerequisites
 1. Obtain a client ID and client secret for Gmail API.
 (Visit Related Blog for Information : https://medium.com/@dharshikasingarathnam/how-to-consume-apis-using-oauth-2-0-protocol-4e136d91684d
 2. Add the client ID and secret to the application.properties

 ## How to Run